clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 1. Throw an `Error` when one is defined and the other is not.
 We can do this only when the component is in a development environment (e.g. when `process.env.NODE_ENV === "development"`) .

-2. Update our `ModalProps` typings so that the `isOpen` and `setIsOpen` props have to both be passed or not passed at all.
+2. Update our `ModalDialogProps` typings so that the `isOpen` and `setIsOpen` props have to both be passed or not passed at all.

 I chose to go with option two.
 Updating the props means they could be written as follows: